RDFLib/pymicrodata/README.md

 - ./epydoc.css: the CSS file the documentation generation uses (it is then copied to the documentation area itself)

 The package primarily depends on:
  - RDFLib<http://rdflib.net>.
-Version 3.2.0 or higher is strongly recommended.
+Version 5.0.0 or higher is strongly recommended.
  - html5lib<http://code.google.com/p/html5lib/> (in the additional packages folder)
  - several details or simply a more complete serialization depends on the pyrdfa3 package on github: https://github.com/RDFLib/pyrdfa3.
 Although the basic RDF conversion works without this, some serializations may not be available and the vocabulary expansion mechanism would not work either.

-The package has been tested on Python version 2.4 and higher.
-Python 2.7 is strongly recommended.
-The package has been adapted to Python 3, though not yet thoroughly tested, because html5lib does not have yet a Python 3 version.
+The package has been tested on Python versions 2.7 and 3.8.
+Lower versions of python 3 may not work, due to minor changes in the runtime libraries.

 For the details on the conversion of Microdata to RDF, see: